koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_54_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-FAS – Free Alongside ship
+# FAS – Free Alongside ship
 Seller Buyer
-Place ofdelivery: Alongside ship
-Transfer ofrisk
-Transfer ofcost
+Under FAS (Free Alongside Ship), the place of delivery is alongside the ship.
+When the goods are placed alongside the vessel, risk and cost are transferred from the seller to the buyer.

 Slide 54